tobyweston/essential_acceptance_testing/manuscript/part2/alternatives.md

 If you genuinely don't have customer or if you are your own customer, it's worth thinking carefully about whether there is value in going through the steps described in [part 1](#[part1).

-A big part of acceptance testing is ensuring you achieve what the custom intended.
+A big part of acceptance testing is ensuring you achieve what the customer intended.
 The customer is the audience and acceptance tests aim to give them confidence.
 Without that audience, testing confidence is more about supporting the development team and is typically technology focused.

 ![Brian Marick's testing matrix](images/testing_matrix.png)

-You may shift emphasis onto cause grained style testing, exercising large parts of the system with scenarios driven out by the development team.
+You may shift emphasis onto coarse grained style testing, exercising large parts of the system with scenarios driven out by the development team and not the business.
 Test whatever you feel needs testing.
 Start the stack up, drive the application through it's UI or test multiple components using a ports and adapters style.
-The choice is yours and you may well adhere to the testing pyramid developed by Mike Cohn in [Succeeding in Agile](http://amzn.to/YnXRdp).
+The choice is yours and you may or may not end up with tests mimicking to the testing pyramid developed by Mike Cohn in [Succeeding in Agile](http://amzn.to/YnXRdp).

 ![The testing triangle; fewer tests exist that exercise the UI than core services (behaviours) and components (units)](images/test-pyramid.jpg)